5 Primary Reasons for a Low Email Deliverability Rate

 ● To maintain a good sender reputation: Mailbox service providers, for e.g. Yahoo, Gmail and internet service providers like Comcast, Roadrunner generate an email reputation score based on a number of factors like ○ Number of emails sent ○ Number of complaint rates ○ The bounce-back rate ○ Inactive/old addresses, if any ○ Number of times you’ve landed in a spam folder and much more A low score makes it hard for your emails to land in the inbox of the target.

-● To avoid being labeled as a spammer: If a significant portion of people marks your email as spam, you may land up in trouble and future emails you send to other people might end up in the spam folder too.
+● To avoid being labeled as a spammer: Your ISP’s take a look at how much the recipients are engaged with your messages and how relevant it is to them.
+Keeping track of click rates, open rates, spam complaints, unsubscribers and other factors is the job of the ISP.
+If a significant portion of people marks your email as spam, you may land up in trouble and future emails you send to other people might end up in the spam folder too.

 Non-maintenance of your email list health, use non-permission based data or letting the quality of your email content slide can damage your sender reputation in a way that can be difficult to repair.